 The code to the copier is 2427 (the last 4 digits of the main Classics phone number).
 Printer setup instructions are available from the Sr. Program Admin.
-If you need assistance with thisor any other technical matter you should contact CAS IT and submit_abeliace.
+If you need assistance with thisor any other technical matter you should contact CAS IT and submit a help ticket.
 This applies to all computer issues.
 If the copier is not working, consult an admin.